 Dani Trimble, Superintendent

-Yes, I’m feeling very practical as we head into 2019.
-And I’m feeling excited.
+So once again, with the new year before us, I’m feeling excited.
 And optimistic.
 And grateful for the way we are able to constantly stretch our thinking as a school district and community.